'Operation Kaveri': India brings back another batch of 229 people from Sudan

 The Indians were brought back from the Saudi Arabian city of Jeddah where India has set up a transit camp for the evacuees.

-From Jeddah, the Indians are being brought back home in either commercial flight or IAF's aircraft.
+From Jeddah, the Indians are being brought back home in either commercial flights or IAF's aircraft.

 India has set up separate control rooms in Jeddah and Port Sudan, and the Indian embassy in Khartoum has been coordinating with them, besides being in touch with the headquarters of the Ministry of External Affairs (MEA) in Delhi.